 During soccer practice in 2012, Cassidy Wasdin was knocked down.
 She was assessed on the sideline but didn't have traditional concussion symptoms.
 Two nights later at the dinner table, Cassidy couldn't get words out.
 She wasn't able to follow directions and was nauseous.
-Her mother took her to the emergency room where she was diagnosed with a headache.
-Her symptoms improved but never fully went away.
+Her mother took her to the emergency room.
+Her symptoms improved with rest but never fully went away.

-In November 2016, Cassidy had her second concussion.
+In November 2016, Cassidy had her second concussion after getting kneed in the head.
 "Her whole personality changed.
 She wasn't even the same girl anymore.
-It broke my heart to see her like that," said Cassidy's mother, Darlene.
-Luckily, Cassidy was able to rest over the holiday break, and after five-and-a-half weeks she was released back to sports.
+It broke my heart to see her like that," said Cassidy's mother Darlene.
+Luckily, Cassidy was able to rest over the holiday break and after six weeks she was released back to sports.